bzigterman/bzigterman.github.io/projects/weather.md

 - Clear
 - 68% humidity
 - 10 mph wind
-- 32% cloud cover
+- 31% cloud cover
-- 14 AQI 🟩
+- 15 AQI 🟩
-- 0.01 inches of rain and 0.22 inches of snow in the past 24 hours
+- 0.17 inches of snow in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>